ferrandinand/consul-deploy/README.md

 # Running the app

-1.- Modify consul-deploy/consul-deploy/config/digitalocean.sh and insert your Digital Ocean token linked with your user.ç
+1.- Modify consul-deploy/consul-deploy/config/digitalocean.sh and insert your Digital Ocean token linked with your user.

 2.- Run consul-deploy/consul-deploy/config/consul-stack.sh to create the stack (Digital Ocean droplet - provision to run docker in the instances - run docker images)